 I groped for the safety latch on my harness.
 I found it and my belts came loose instantly and cleanly.
 During this brief moment I distinctly recall watching my right thigh catch fire.

 The fire continued to rage all around me.
 I looked for the release catch on the window net.
 The crew had painted it bright red, so it was easy to find.
 I grabbed the lever, pulled it back and threw the net out the window.
 The back of my right glove was on fire as well.
 My safety gear was doing its job and held up amazingly well.

 I didn’t bother unplugging the radio cord from my helmet.
 With enough pressure it would break free on its own.
 I didn’t remove the steering wheel.

 Still burning, I clambered out of the car and the upper half of my body fell free, while my feet were pinned under the steering wheel.
 Through the pain I remember yelling, “God, help me!” about twenty times in a row.
 I wasn’t cursing.
 I was praying.
 I actually needed His help.
-After a few seconds of wriggling I was completely clear of the race car, which by this time was consumed in flames six feet high.
+After a few seconds of wriggling I was completely clear of the cockpit, which by this time was consumed with flames coming out the windows.

 Instinctively, I began rolling on the pavement and in ten seconds or so had managed to extinguish the flames on my body.
 Then I got up, staggered off the track to the grass and collapsed.